keithgroup/qcjson/README.md

       Not yet implemented in this script.
     - ``"error_message"``: str, specific program message.
       Not yet implemented in this script.

+## Units

+All QCJSONs use Angstroms and Hartrees as the units of distance and energies, respectively.
+Derived units adhere to this specification as well; for example, gradients will be in Hartrees/Angstroms.
+If properties use other units (e.g., cm<sup>-1</sup> for vibrational frequencies) these are specified in the key descriptions above.

 ## License